-Hawai'i Statewide Nursing Curriculum
+Hawai'i Statewide Nursing Curriculum:

-Kaua'i Community College implemented the Hawai'i Statewide Nursing Consortium curriculum beginning Fall 2010.
-This curriculum, offered with UH Mānoa and Maui Community College, is designed to provide nursing students with a strong clinical and academic curriculum.
+Kaua'i Community College implemented the Hawai'i Statewide Nursing Consortium curriculum in Fall 2010.
+This curriculum, offered with UH Mānoa and UH Maui College, is designed to provide nursing students with a strong clinical and academic curriculum.